lamarckian/lamarckian/README.md

 cost, tensors, results, iteration = rpc_gather()
 ```

-## Reproducing the Experiments on single machine.
+## Reproducing the Experiments
-This section gives command of the experiments from the paper:
+This section gives command of the experiments on single machine:

 ### Sampling Efficiency
 #### PPO on Pendulum